theonize/Currier/Studies/Identity Crisis/Notes.md

 # Genesis 25,27- Nature / Nurture

-1. Jacob is a twin
+1. Jacob is a twin, prophesied
 2. Rebekah favored Jacob
 3. Jacob was an inside creature
 4. Esau's birthright